joelsandler/MLprojects/Fact_Checker/readme.txt

-Automated fact checker trained on Wikipedia dump.
+University project to build an automated fact checker trained on Wikipedia dump.
 See Report.pdf for more details.